psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 **Resource Management**: Separate users can help with resource management and monitoring, as it becomes easier to track resource usage per user.

-This plugin also addresses the challenge of automating FastCGI cache purging and preloading in Nginx environments that involve two distinct users, **WEBSERVER-USER** and **PHP-FPM-USER**, by offering an alternative simple approach.
-It accomplishes this with the help of server-side tools **inotifywait** and **setfacl**.
+> [!NOTE]
+> In case your current web server setup involves two distinct users, purge actions may fail due to permission issues.
+Here’s why:

 **Problem Statement**:

-– *WEBSERVER-USER*: Responsible for creating cache folders and files with strict permissions.
+– **webserver-user**: Responsible for creating cache folders and files with strict permissions.
-– *PHP-FPM-USER*: Handles cache purge operations but lacks privileges.
+– **php-fpm-user**: Handles cache purge operations but lacks privileges.

 **Challenges**:

 – **Permission Issues:** Adding PHP-FPM-USER to the WEBSERVER-GROUP doesn't resolve permission conflicts for purge operations.
 – **Nginx Overrides:** Nginx overrides default setfacl settings, ignoring ACLs.
 Nginx creates cache folders and files with strict permissions.

-**Solution**:
+**Proposed Solution by NPP**:

-- In case your current web server setup involves two distinct users, **WEBSERVER-USER** and **PHP-FPM-USER**, the solution proposed by this plugin involves combining **Linux** server side tools **inotifywait** with **setfacl** to automatically grant write permissions to the **PHP-FPM-USER** for the corresponding **Nginx Cache Paths**, facilitated by server-side bash scripting.
+In case your current web server setup involves two distinct users, **WEBSERVER-USER** and **PHP-FPM-USER**, the solution proposed by this plugin (instead of external Nginx Modules) involves combining **Linux** server side tools **inotifywait** with **setfacl** to automatically grant write permissions to the **PHP-FPM-USER** for the corresponding **Nginx Cache Paths**, facilitated by server-side bash scripting.
 Users need to manage **inotifywait** and **setfacl** operations manually or use the provided basic bash script for **fully functional purge and preload actions provided by this plugin**.
 If you prefer to use the pre-made automation bash script, you can find the necessary informations in the plugin settings' **Help** tab.

-== Features ==

-* Purge all FastCGI Cache for Nginx
-* Preload all FastCGI Cache for Nginx
-* Auto Preload FastCGI Cache for Nginx
-* Schedule Purge & Preload FastCGI Cache for Nginx via WP Cron
-* Remotely Purge & Preload FastCGI Cache for Nginx via REST API
-* Optimize FastCGI Cache Preload for Nginx performance with CPU usage limit, endpoint exclusion and rate limiting options
-* Manually page Purge & Preload FastCGI Cache for Nginx on Advanced Tab
-* Control plugin functionality, cache status and Nginx configuration on Status Tab
-* Supports On-Page Actions: Manually Purge & Preload FastCGI Cache on visited page
-* User-Friendly AJAX powered easy plugin settings inteface, integrated into the WordPress admin bar for quick access
-* Handy WordPress Admin Notices and logs for plugin status and all actions
-* Email notifications, alerts for completed Preload actions with ready-to-use template

 == Installation ==